 2. See Fig.8.
-Mark the position of the hole on the drain pipe and drill a 1/4" hole through one side of the drain pipe.
+Mark the position of the hole on the drain pipe and drill a 1/4" hole through one side of the drain pipe .
 There is a piece of self-adhesive sponge provided.
 Glue this sponge to the inside of the saddle, this will cushion any gap between the saddle and the pipe.
 Make sure the hole on the sponge is thoroughly punched out, and is aligned to the hole on the saddle.

-- 3. See Fig.9, 9A.
+3. See Fig.9, 9A.
 Make sure to align the drain saddle hole to the drilled hole perfectly.
-Mis-aligning these two holes will block the drain water and cause membrane damage.
-Attach the drain saddle to the drain pipe and tighten the two screws evenly. - 4.
-Once the drain saddle is secured, push 1/4" black drain tubing into the Quick Connect fitting on the saddle.
-DO NOT use a "Insert" on the drain tubing.
+Mis-aligning these two holes will block the waste water and cause membrane damage.
+Attach the drain saddle to the drain pipe and tighten the two screws evenly.